Yuri Korolyov: 1985–1989

-After 1988

-In 1989, incredibly, Korolyov kept competing.
-He almost made that year's World Championship team for the Soviets, but with yet more up-and comers in the Soviet system like Vitaly Marinich and Valery Belenky, he placed 7th at that year's USSR Championships and then retired.
+After the 1988 Olympics, Korolyov kept competing.
+He almost made the 1989 World Championship team for the Soviets, but with yet more up-and comers in the Soviet system like Vitaly Marinich and Valery Belenky, he placed 7th at that year's USSR Championships and then retired.

-Korolyov died on 29 April 2023, at the age of 60.

-The most decorated non-Olympian in gymnastics?
+The most decorated non-Olympian in gymnastics

-Korolyov is, quite arguably, the most decorated non-Olympian (male or female) gymnast of all time.
+Korolyov is widely considered the most decorated or greatest gymnast of all time never to have made it to an Olympic games.